esheldon/wq/README.md

 If -b/--batch is sent, the job or jobs are submitted in batch mode in the **background**, whereas normaly jobs are kept in the foreground.
 Batch mode also allows submission of multiple jobs.
-When submitting multiple jobs, a short delay is observed between submissions to prevent overloading the server.

-When not using batch mode, you can also send requirements using -r/--require
+You can also send requirements using -r/--require

-    wq sub -r requirements job_file
     wq sub -r requirements -c command
+    wq sub -r requirements -b job_file1 job_file2 ...

 Requirements sent using -r will over-ride those in the job file.
 For a list of available requirements fields, see the Requirements sub-section.